 Outreach workers from the Office of the Deputy Mayor of Health and Human Services were present Wednesday distributing flyers highlighting the new pedestrian passageway notices.

 “Normally when you’re evicted out of a house you’re evicted to the street.
 We’re being evicted from the street,” Harris said.
 “Where are we going to go?
 We need somewhere to go.”

 Shelter is available and is a work in progress

 “Our DHS commercial is that we have shelter beds,” Williams said.
 She used the opportunity to highlight a brand new shelter option available as part of the extra shelter capacity that is created at rec centers in the evenings during winter.
 These seasonal beds open the first night a hypothermia alert is called and remain open every night through March 31.

 For the first time, DHS is providing shelter for couples.
 She said it was a direct result of hearing from people in the encampments who said they did not want to go into shelter because they did not want to be separated from their significant other.
-This option is only available at the Malcolm X Recreation Center in Southeast D.C.
+This option is only available at the Malcolm X Opportunity Center in Southeast D.C.

 “It is far, but the hotline van will pick you up and take you there on a cold night,” Williams said.
 “You can’t sleep in the same bed but you can sleep under the same roof and survive the night to go out and work together on ending homelessness.”

 Handerhan said DHS agrees there should be more co-ed space and the department is looking into making that available year-round.

 In addition not wanting to part with a partner or pet, encampment residents often cite cleanliness, bed bugs, lack of privacy, and lack of safety as reasons not to enter a shelter.
 When concerns were raised at the meeting, he offered to take formal complaints on the spot, saying every formal complaint is investigated.